milvus-io/milvus-docs/site/en/userGuide/search/query.md

 The following example filters the vectors with certain `book_id` values, and returns the `book_id` field and `book_intro` of the results.

 Milvus supports setting consistency level specifically for a query (only on PyMilvus currently).
-The example in this topic sets the consistency level as "Strong".
+The example in this topic sets the consistency level as `Strong`.
 To set other consistency level, see [Tune Consistency](tune_consistency.md).

 {{fragments/multiple_code.md}}